(Updated April 5, 2021)

 - Cards haven’t been laminated so you can write your own notes on the cards.
 The downside of this is they can become ‘boro-boro‘ quite easily

 So there you have it.
-There are probably more (I have spent a lot of money on Japanese books over the years) but those are the books that stood out for me.
+There are probably more (I have spent a lot of money on Japanese books over the years) but those are — in my opinion — the best books to learn Japanese.
 Enjoy!